 Cotton is a summertime favorite for many.
 An organic cotton yarn is preferred by many for a variety of reasons.
 Many believe organic cotton is better for the environment because it doesn't use harsh pesticides.
 Some also believe that not using harsh chemicals makes the cotton better for your health.
 Knitpicks Simply Cotton Worsteds, lighter sport weight version of the yarn is equally lovely and possibly a better choice for summertime wear, depending on what you want to make and where you live.
 Cotton also breathes more than synthetic materials.

 If excessive sweating is a problem for you then cotton is a great choice of material.
 It's absorbent and dries quickly, so unlike other materials, you won't just be trapping sweat against your body in the summer.

 While sweat is great for cooling your body when combined with the wrong material it can actually cause your skin to break out.
 If this is an issue for you cotton may help.

 Silk is also nice for both summer and winter wear.
-It's magically cool in the summer time and warm in the winter time, so it's a great choice if you can afford it.
+It's magically cool in the summertime and warm in the winter, so it's a great choice if you can afford it.

 Unfortunately, it tends to be really expensive.
 Also, you have to be a little bit careful in choosing what you make with it because silk can "grow" over time.
+The yarn will stretch over time which could ruin the look of some garments.
 So it's best not to make, for example, tight fitted tops using silk because they might not retain the fitted look for long.
 Drapey flowing garments are a better choice.